-In the most basic sense Facebook calculates reach based on the number of times content is being displayed on other user's screens.
+"Reach" is the number of people that have seen your page's content in a given period.
 Seems pretty straightforward but now we need to consider this – Facebook is a constantly growing platform.
 This means the amount of content (posts, images, videos etc.) is also growing.
-In this abundance of information it’s virtually impossible to serve users ALL THE CONTENT (especially since there’s an option to target sponsored posts).
+In this abundance of information, it’s virtually impossible to serve users ALL THE CONTENT (especially since there’s an option to target sponsored posts).
 That’s why Zuckerberg & Co. developed an algorithm that controls what is being shown to users based on their previous activities.

-It’s divided into 3 categories – Organic, Viral and Paid.
+It’s divided into categories – Organic, Viral, Nonviral and Paid.

 Viral – your content is shown to Facebook users indirectly i.e. one of your fans liked your post and it’s being displayed to others in their newsfeed